Presidential elections in the Philippines: 1973 martial law referendum

 By 1972, President Marcos declared martial law.
 A year later, a plebiscite approved a new constitution that allowed the president to stay in power beyond 1973 as allowed by the previous (1935) constitution.
 A few months after that, another referendum asked voters if they wanted Marcos to stay in power beyond 1973:

+Do you want President Marcos to continue beyond 1973 and finish the reforms he has initiated under the martial law?